Update: November 25, 2020

-The advisory was issued on October 1, 2019 after routine water quality tests showed a high level of enterococci bacteria which increase the risk of gastrointestinal illness in swimmers.
+The advisory was issued on November 24, 2020 after routine water quality tests showed a high level of enterococci bacteria which increase the risk of gastrointestinal illness in swimmers.

 Subsequent water samples taken showed that the bacteria levels had dropped below Environmental Protection Agency’s recommended limits.
 Therefore, the advisory has been lifted.

-When a beach is under advisory, it means that the level of bacteria found in the water is above the Environmental Protection Agency’s (EPA) recommended standards.
+When a beach is under advisory, it means the level of bacteria found in the water is above the Environmental Protection Agency’s (EPA) recommended standards.
 This does NOT mean the beach is closed.